2024-03-13 00:00:17

 Contrary to what was believed, Mexico received cocoa approximately 1,500 years later of its initial domestication in Ecuador.
 “It was previously believed that cocoa was domesticated in the lowlands of Mesoamerica (Mexico and Central America) and that from there it dispersed southward,” says the archaeologist and co-author of the study, Francisco Valdez.
 However, now “we can firmly affirm that the origin of cocoa and its domestication was in the Upper Amazon and not in the tropics of Mesoamerica,” the authors state.

 Researchers suggest that the remains of cocoa found in ceramics indicate that the use of derived products spread among ancient pre-Columbian cultures.
 Of the 19 studied, the ceramics of the Valdivia cultures (Ecuador) and Port Ant (Colombia) show what would be the first ways of using cocoa.
-With this scientific evidence, there is no doubt about the importance of South America, particularly Ecuador, in the history of this plant.
+With this scientific evidence, there is no doubt regarding the importance of South America, particularly Ecuador, in the history of this plant.

-Claire Lenaud, a molecular geneticist at the Agricultural Research Center for International Development (CIRAD) and lead author of the study, points out that “we still do not know at all about such an important domestication of cocoa trees along the coast.” of the Pacific in South America in pre-Columbian times, and so early.
-Furthermore, the mixture of genetics testifies to “the numerous interactions that could have occurred between the peoples of the Amazon and the Pacific coast.”
+Claire Lenaud, a molecular geneticist at the Agricultural Research Center for International Development (CIRAD) and lead author of the study, points out that “we still do not know at all regarding such an important domestication of cocoa trees along the coast.” of the Pacific in South America in pre-Columbian times, and so early.
+Furthermore, the mixture of genetics testifies to “the numerous interactions that might have occurred between the peoples of the Amazon and the Pacific coast.”

 From Ecuador to the world